 Sublimate your Sex Drive, Don’t Suffocate It

 Just as a beam of light is revealed by a prism to contain many different colors, the sex drive is a complex impulse, and the urge for intercourse is only part of it.
-Most sexual energy derives from the hope of satisfying other needs that hitchhike on the sexual desire‑‑the need to release tension, to feel attractive, to express love, to feel self‑esteem, to get a spiritual high, to feel powerful and free, to get energized and excited, to feel close and intimate, to share affection, to understand each other’s bodies, to make someone else happy, and to shut out the world for a while, to name a few.
-If we find other ways to take care of these needs, the roar of the sex drive will become less ferocious and will start purring like a little kitten.
-The sex drive has been compared to a tiger which needs to be fenced in, but which also needs to be fed, loved, and tamed to prevent its unruly behavior.[ii]
+Most sexual energy derives from satisfying other needs that hitchhike on the sexual desire — our needs to release tension, to feel more attractive, to express love, to feel self‑esteem, to get a spiritual high, to feel powerful and free, to get energized and excited, to feel close and intimate, to share affection, to feel younger, to be charmed, to make someone else happy, and to shut out the world for a while, to name a few.
+If we find other ways to take care of these needs, the bark and bite of the sex drive will start wagging its tail like a little puppy.
+The sex drive has been compared to a dog that needs to be fenced in for protection, but which also needs to be tamed, fed, loved, and trained to prevent biting its master.

-- E — Energize through Exercise — competitive play can help too.
+- E — Energize through Exercise — competitive play can help here too.

-Just as the brain is “higher” than the genitals, as human endeavors are phylogenetically higher than animal instinct, as God in heaven above inspires his people on earth, and as activities that affect many people over a long time require one to rise above the here and now to understand, so loving and creative urges can be lifted up and out of their sexual boundaries to find a much higher and wider expression. –
+Just as the brain is “higher” than the genitals, as human endeavors are higher than animal instinct, as people on earth are inspired by a higher calling from God, and as activities that affect many people over a long time require one to rise above the here and now to understand, so loving and creative urges can be lifted up and out of their sexual boundaries to find a much higher and wider expression.